Pregnancy • Adoption • Information • Guidance • Education

-Paige was determined to finish school and graduate with a diploma.
-This wasn’t easy to accomplish.
-In addition to the pregnancy issues that every woman faces – tiredness, discomfort, nausea, swelling, emotions out of control – she faced some tough attitudes among her peers.
+Paige was determined to graduate from high school and receive her diploma.
+This wasn’t easy to accomplish while pregnant.
+In addition to typical pregnancy issues, she faced some tough attitudes from her peers towards her consideration of adoption.
 Every day was a challenge for Paige.
-But Paige’s strong spirit and passion for life gave her the ability to hold her head up high and carry on with determination and dignity.
-While she successfully completed her senior year of high school, she spent that entire year thinking, praying, talking, and seeking wisdom about what decision she needed to make that was best for this little person she loved so much.
-She knew what she wanted more than anything – to keep this baby and be his mommy.
-But she knew the hard reality was that as much as she loved him it wouldn’t be enough to provide the kind of life she so desired for him.
+But her strong spirit and passion for life gave her the ability to hold her head up high and carry on with determination and dignity.
+While she successfully completed her senior year of high school, she spent that time thinking, praying, talking, and seeking wisdom about the decision she needed to make that was best for this little person she loved so much.
+She wanted to keep her baby more than anything and be his mommy but she knew she wanted more for him than what she was capable of giving him.
+She decided there was one way to provide the kind of life she desired for him.